lemmy/ewd998/README.md

 Please switch to [AsyncTerminationDetection.tla](AsyncTerminationDetection.tla) and read its comments.

 [^2] It's difficult to (efficiently) count pending messages in an implementation.
 In a TLA+ spec, we don't care about that notion of efficiency.
 Also, all variables are global.

+#### v02b: Next-state relation

+The spec AsyncTerminationDetection is now in a stage where it makes sense to check what the set of behaviors are that it allows.
+Unfortunately, we haven't defined the values for the parameters of the three actions.
+Let's fix that.